Current and recent projects

 Check out the Story Map for our work on the Grand River!

 Collectively, municipal wastewaters are the largest effluent discharge by volume in Canada and they contain diverse mixtures of nutrients, household chemicals, pharmaceuticals, personal care product additives, microplastics and microorganisms.
 Although municipal wastewater treatment is improving in Canada with new regulations and plant upgrades, species living downstream may be affected by these effluents.
-We have several collaborative projects happening in Hamilton and on the Grand River to understand whether fish and invertebrate communities downstream of these discharges have greater levels of mercury, contaminants, different food web structures (using stable isotopes) and varied gut microbiomes.

 Funding: These projects are being supported by an NSERC Discovery grant, NSERC Alliance grant, the Jarislowsky Foundation and the RBC Blue Water Foundation.